nielsenjared/nielsenjared.github.io/content/blog/data-structure-graph-breadth-first-search/index.md

 ## What Problem(s) Does Breadth-First Search Solve?

-TODO
+There are a number of specific use cases, such as the Ford-Fulkerson or Cheney's algorithm, for breadth-first search algorithms, but a general application is to find the shortest, or most efficient, path between two vertices.

 ### Breadth-First Search (BFS) in JavaScript

 Let's declare our Graph data structure.
-If you're just joining us, you may want to start with TODO.
+If you're just joining us, you may want to start with [Learn JavaScript Graph Data Structure].

 ```js
 class Graph {